PietroPrandini/GuitarHub/README.md

 * Every song use at most 2 pages and in this case the first of these pages will be an even page: you haven't got any problem about reading it.
 * Support to English and Italian languages.
 * You are welcome to add your favourite songs with a pull request.
+* The book is licensed by a Free Culture License.

 ## Getting started
 This project is written in [LaTex](https://www.latex-project.org/) and use the [Songs package](http://songs.sourceforge.net/).